-- Our WIC participants receive nutrition education and nutrition counseling as well as height/weight assessments and anemia testing, that is administered by a Registered Dietitian or a Registered Nurse. - Referrals to other health and social services are also provided. - Breast milk is the optimal nutrition for infants so WIC provides breastfeeding support to moms and babies.
+- Our WIC program was one of six WIC agencies in Indiana that was awarded the Loving Support Award of Excellence from USDA in 2019 and the USDA Gold Premiere Breastfeeding Award of Excellence in 2021. - We provide breastfeeding support to moms and babies by using breastfeeding peer counselors, offering classes, providing support groups and offering individual lactation consultations.
 Our support shows in our 76% breastfeeding initiation rate!
-At our clinic we have three lactation consultants on staff and provide breast pumps, if after assessment, it is found that one is needed.
+At our clinic we have three location consultants on staff and provide breast pumps, if after assessment, it is found that one is needed.